sayinathk/sayinathk.github.io/_posts/2021-01-10-Privacy-in-WhatsApp-and-beyond.md

 ### Privacy Policy update

 - Some of the metadata (means - data that provides information about other data) which is going to be shared with Facebook are battery level, signal strength, app version, browser information, mobile network, connection information (including phone number, mobile operator or ISP), language and time zone, IP address, device operations information, and identifiers (including identifiers unique to Facebook Company Products associated with the same device or account).
-- In short, this update means that WhatsApp will share almost all possible metadata with Facebook which will use to create a profile on you and show ad.
+- In short, this update means that WhatsApp will share almost all possible metadata with Facebook which will use them to create a profile on you and show ad.
 - I am seeing many local YouTubers mindlessly claiming, your messages are going to be read by Facebook to show you ads.
 Don't worry your message content won't be exploited here, because your messages are end to end encrypted (which means only you and the recipient, not even WhatsApp, has the password to decrypt the message you send), so Facebook or Whatsapp, at least for now, can't read your messages.
 - This latest change to the WhatsApp privacy policy has stirred up the whole world.
-Many thinking of switching to other alternatives.
+Many are thinking of switching to other alternatives.
 With Musk tweeting on the support of signal, the app is seeing a surge in installation count.
 Along with signal, Telegram is also being suggested as an alternative.
 Let's look at both of them

 ### Alternatives Being Suggested

 #### Signal

-- [The signal](https://signal.org/en/) app, an open-source nonprofit messaging app, is the best option for privacy among messaging app.
-There is no better alternative for messaging in terms of privacy and security.
+- The [Signal](https://signal.org/en/) app, an open-source nonprofit messaging app, is the best option for privacy among other messaging apps.
+There is no better alternative out there in terms of privacy and security.
-- Fun fact - End to end encryption implemented in WhatsApp is the signal's encryption protocol.
+- Fun fact - End to end encryption implemented in WhatsApp is Signal's encryption protocol.
 - Only practical hindrance with the signal app is there is no cloud-based backing up of your messages, so when you get a new device, you have to back up your message manually and move.
 - There is no status feature in the signal, this may put off some people, but I personally hate status feature in any app, especially in a chatting app🤷🏻‍♂️, such a distracting thing.
 So I find the absence of status to be positive, but I am sure this is a negative for most of the others.